Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 print(data.isna().sum())
 ```

-So, there are 1644 missing values in the TEMP_F column and we should remove those.
-We need not worry about the no-data values in `'MAX'` and `'MIN'` columns since we will not use them for the plots produced below.
-We can remove rows from our DataFrame where `'TEMP_F'` is missing values using the `dropna()` method.
+So, there are 3579 missing values in the `TEMP_F` column and we should remove those.
+We need not worry about the no-data values in `MAX` and `MIN` columns since we will not use them for the plots produced below.
+We can remove rows from our `DataFrame` where `TEMP_F` is missing values using the `.dropna()` method.

 ```python
 data.dropna(subset=["TEMP_F"], inplace=True)